syahmikk43/Marketing-Campaign-Performance-Analysis/README.md

 -	Refresh creative strategy for underperforming segments such as Fashionistas.
 -	Expand localised and multilingual campaigns to reduce market saturation.
 -	Standardise campaign planning around 30–50 day durations.

+---

+Limitations
+- The lack of natural performance variance limits prescriptive decision-making, as the data does not strongly favor one channel, segment, or market over another.
+- Controlled Environment Bias: The dataset reflects a very stable period.
+It may not account for external factors like sudden market shifts, seasonal changes, or aggressive competitor moves.
+- No Evidence of Causality: This analysis shows us what is happening, but it doesn't prove why.
+Therefore, we lack the experimental proof needed to justify drastic moves like doubling a budget or shutting a channel down entirely.